The Body Psychotherapy Series

 • CPD Value:8 hours

-• Fee:£120 inc VAT (or purchase events indidually)
+• Fee:£120 inc VAT (or purchase events individually)

 Do you have a question?
 Get in touch with a member of the team who will be happy to help

-The Body Psychotherapy Series Apply
+The Body Psychotherapy Series Book now

 An extremely helpful, concise sharing of wisdom.
 Thank you so much.